Exawind/nalu-wind/examples/README.md

 ## Step 1

-Create a conda environment to be able to use the python script.
+Create a conda environment to be able to use the Python script.
-This step needs to be done only once to create a python environment with the neccessary packages.
+This step needs to be done only once to create a Python environment with the neccessary packages.
 ```
 conda create -n nalu_python -c conda-forge python=3.6 numpy ruamel.yaml
 ```